 Wrapping it Up

 In conclusion, at Falconer Electronics, Wire Harness Manufacturing runs through our veins.
-Consequently, having built literally millions of Wire Harnesses over the past 30 years, many of our employees say they could build a wire harness in their sleep.
+Consequently, having built literally millions of Wire Harnesses over the past 30+ years.
+Actually many of our employees say they could build a wire harness in their sleep.
 (Is that why they started bringing their pillows to work?)

 Thank you for reading our post on Wire Harness Manufacturing Terms, Tools, and Tips of the Trade.